Graph Anomaly Detection in Time Series: A Survey: Why Graphs?

-\v{\b{$\mathbb{G}$ is trained} \textit{dynamically} if either of $\mathcal{G}_{j}$ or $\text{Sim} \{\cdot,\cdot\}$ has learnable parameters; \b{e.g.} an encoder network with a set of parameters $\xi_1$ can \b{be used to provide} $\mathbf{M}_{j}$ and $\mathbf{A}_{j}$ \b{from the raw data that forms the $j$th observation}\s{for the raw jth observation} \cite{dai2022graph,deng2021graph}, or a network with a set of \b{trainable} parameters $\xi_2$ can \b{used as $\mathcal{F}$}\s{provide $\text{Sim}\{\cdot,\cdot\}$} \cite{deng2022graph,cao2022adaptive}.\s{ Such a graph is referred to as \emph{dynamic} graphs.} If there are no learnable parameters assigned to $\mathcal{G}_{j}$ and/or $\text{Sim} \{\mathcal{G}_{j},\mathcal{G}_{j'}\}$, we are dealing with \emph{static} graphs \cite{ho2022self}.
-In other words, \b{a static graph is referred to the one that is built using a set of pre-defined node features and edges obtained from the $j$th observation of the $K$ variables}\b{; e.g., \t{with prior knowledge about the sensors' locations in a $K$-variable sensory system, a static graph at the $j$th observation is built where nodes are sensors and edges are defined by the Euclidean distance between sensors.}} Note that in some algorithms, the relations across static graphs are learned implicitly through employing \b{a temporal-based network such as recurrent neural network} \cite{hadi2023vehicle}.}
+\textbf{Static Graphs.} If there are no learnable parameters assigned to $\mathcal{G}_{j}$ and/or $\text{Sim} \{\mathcal{G}_{j},\mathcal{G}_{j'}\}$, we are dealing with \textbf{\textit{static}} graphs \cite{ho2022self}.
+In other words, a static graph is built using a set of pre-defined node features and edges obtained from the $j$th observation of the $K$ variables.
+For example, with prior knowledge about the sensors' locations in a $K$-variable sensory system, a static graph at the $j$th observation is constructed where nodes are sensors and edges are defined by the Euclidean distance between sensors.
+Note that in some algorithms, the relations across static graphs are learned implicitly through employing a temporal-based network such as recurrent neural networks \cite{hadi2023vehicle}.
+Notably, \cite{hadi2023vehicle} has been shown to be the first in the G-TSAD field to incorporate a predefined $\text{Sim}\{\cdot,\cdot\}$, as an additional form of supervision within their model.
+This study demonstrates that utilizing $\text{Sim}\{\cdot,\cdot\}$ improves model performance compared to approaches that do not make use of this measure.